aiidateam/aiida-core/docs/source/reference/rest_api.rst

     Description:

-        returns comments of the given node
+        returns comments of the given |Node|

     Response::